smw-1211/Hate-Speech/README.md

-Incase you have any difficulties or issues while trying to run the app you can raise it on the issues section.
+Incase you have any difficulties or issues while trying to run the app you can raise it in the issues section.